 - Price: Competition is fierce, pricing is tough.
 Crunch the numbers.

-- Distribute: The many ways can you sell a book; direct, bookstores, libraries.
+- Publish: The many ways can you sell a book; direct, bookstores, libraries.
 Go wide or exclusive.
 To print or not to print.

 When & Where?